Dual (grammatical number): Use in modern languages

 Among living languages, Modern Standard Arabic has a mandatory dual number, marked on nouns, verbs, adjectives, and pronouns.
-(First-person dual forms, however, do not exist; compare this to the lack of third-person dual forms in the old Germanic languages.)
+(First-person dual forms, however, do not exist; compare this to the lack of third-person dual forms in the old Germanic languages and the lack of first-person dual verb forms in Ancient Greek.)
 Many of the spoken Arabic dialects have a dual marking for nouns (only), and its use can be mandatory in some dialects, and not mandatory in others.
 Likewise, Akkadian had a dual number, though its use was confined to standard phrases like "two hands", "two eyes", and "two arms".
 The dual in Hebrew has also atrophied, generally being used for only time, number, and natural pairs (like body parts) even in its most ancient form.

 Inuktitut and the related Central Alaskan Yup'ik language use dual forms; however, the related Greenlandic language does not (though it used to have them).

 Khoekhoegowab and other Khoe languages mark dual number in their person-gender-number enclitics, though the neuter gender does not have a dual form.

 Austronesian languages, particularly Polynesian languages such as Hawaiian, Niuean, and Tongan, possess a dual number for pronouns but not for nouns, as nouns are generally marked for plural syntactically and not morphologically.
 Other Austronesian languages, particularly those spoken in the Philippines, have a dual first-person pronoun; these languages include Ilokano (data), Tausug (kita), and Kapampangan (ìkatá).
 These forms mean "we", but specifically "you and I".
 This form once existed in Tagalog (katá or sometimes kitá) but has disappeared from standard usage (save for certain dialects such as in Batangas) since the middle of the 20th century, with kitá as the only surviving form (e.g. Mahál kitá, loosely "I love you").

 The dual was a standard feature of the Proto-Uralic language, and lives on in the Samoyedic branch and in most Sami languages, while other members of the family like Finnish, Estonian, and Hungarian have lost it.
 Sami languages also feature dual pronouns, expressing the concept of "we two here" as contrasted to "we".
 Nenets, two closely related Samoyedic languages, features a complete set of dual possessive suffixes for two systems, the number of possessors and the number of possessed objects (for example, "two houses of us two" expressed in one word).

 The dual form is also used in several modern Indo-European languages, such as Irish, Scottish Gaelic, Slovene, and Sorbian (see below for details).
 The dual was a common feature of all early Slavic languages around the year 1000.